Statio Shiv Shakti: Geological history

 Using high-resolution remote sensing datasets, Geologists have estimated that the site is over 3.7 billion years old.
 The geological map of the landing site reveals that debris from the nearby Schomberger crater covers the area.
 Further analysis revealed the landscape is scattered with boulders, some of which exceed 5 metres in size with most of them originating from a fresh, 540-metre crater located 14 km south of the point.
 To the west side are smaller, centimetre-sized rock fragments, which likely came from a nearby 10-metre-wide crater.
 Temperature reading obtained from the ChaSTE experiment indicated that from about (~8 AM - 4 PM Local time at the Moon) reported a peak surface temperature of about 355 K (± 0.5 K), with another independent sensor reporting it at ~332K (±1K), showcasing meter-sale variations for high latitude areas on the moon.
 This was an observational first for the Instrument and the probe.
+An Indian researcher living in Germany, Chandra Tungathurthi, created a 3-D elevation map of the region by blending data received from the Chandrayaan-2 orbiter's OHRC camera.